 - 1. Standing for sustained periods of time and walking most of the work day to accomplish tasks; - Frequent reaching and manual dexterity in handling accessory equipment for radiographic purposes including typing on computer terminals; - 3.
-Frequently transporting, moving, lifting and transferring patients from a wheelchair or stretcher to and from a radiographic table. - 4.
-In addition, the student must have:
+Frequently transporting, moving, lifting and transferring patients from a wheelchair or stretcher to and from a radiographic table.

-- 5. Sufficient eyesight to observe patients, manipulate equipment and evaluate radiographic quality.
-Visual acuity (correctable) sufficient to work with analyzing data and figures, working with computer terminals, extensive reading, visual inspection involving small defects, small parts, and operation of machines; - 6.
-Sufficient hearing to assess patient needs; - 7.
+- 1. Sufficient eyesight to observe patients, manipulate equipment and evaluate radiographic quality.
+Visual acuity (correctable) sufficient to work with analyzing data and figures, working with computer terminals, extensive reading, visual inspection involving small defects, small parts, and operation of machines; - 2.
+Sufficient hearing to assess patient needs; - 3.
 Sufficient writing skills to communicate needs promptly and effectively.
 Ability to express or exchange ideas by means of the spoken word.
-Primary functions include activities in which the student must convey detailed or important spoken instructions to patients, physicians, families, and other employees accurately, and loudly or quickly; and - Ability to work with frequent interruptions and respond appropriately to unexpected situations.
+Primary functions include activities in which the student must convey detailed or important spoken instructions to patients, physicians, families, and other employees accurately, and loudly or quickly; and - 4.
+Ability to work with frequent interruptions and respond appropriately to unexpected situations.
 Ability to work with wide variations in work load and stress levels.

-Paramedic Emergency Medicine (see Program page 120)
+Paramedic Emergency Medicine (see Program page 124)